janpstrunn/eureka-sh/README.md

 ```
 CLI tool to input and store your ideas without leaving the terminal\n
-Usage: $0 [-p] [option]
+Usage: $0 [-p] [-t] [filename] [option]
 Available options:
 -a,  --add                                - Add new ideas without an editor
 -e,  --editor                             - Edit ideas using EDITOR (default:vi)
 -h,  --help                               - Display this message and exits
 -s,  --setup                              - Set configuration up
--p,  --private                  - Private repository modal
+-p,  --private [option]                   - Private repository modal
--t,  --target                   - Edit a specified file
+-t,  --target  [filename] [option]        - Edit a specified file
 -v,  --view                               - Preview ideas using PAGER (default:less)
 --fetch                                   - Fetch eureka repo
 --pull                                    - Pull eureka repo
 ```

 Examples:

 1. `eureka.sh -p -s` to set up the private repository configuration.
-2. `eureka.sh -p -t [filename]` to create or edit a file in the private repository.
+2. `eureka.sh -p -t [filename] -e` to create or edit a file in the private repository.
 The file name is optional, as it will display the available files and request you enter one.
 3. `eureka.sh -a` to quickly add a new idea to your remote repository without an editor.

+Notes:

+- The arguments have the following priority: -p, -t, others

 ## Installation